InnovationForge/weather-forecast-service/README.md

 `weather-forecast-service` is a weather rest api application that provides current weather information and forecasts for various locations.

 ## WFS Maven Project Structure
 WFS Rest API application is a multi-module Maven project that contains more than one module or sub-project.
 The main benefit of using a multi-module Maven project is that it allows you to divide a large project into smaller, more manageable modules.
-Each module can have its own dependencies, build configurations, and release cycles, which makes it easier to manage and maintain the project `weather-forecast-service`.
-Here is the maven project structure :
+Each module can have its own dependencies, build configurations, and release cycles, which makes it easier to manage and maintain the project `weather-forecast-service`.  <br>Here is the maven project structure :
 ```bash
 weather-forecast-service
     ├───wfs-application